Artur-Poffo/Code-Spark-API/README.md

 - [x] User should not be able to register with the same email.
 - [x] User should not be able to register with the same CPF.
 - [x] Only students can enroll for a course.
-- [ ] Only students can rate courses and classes.
+- [x] Only students can rate classes.
 - [x] Only instructors can register a course.
 - [x] A specific instructor cannot register a course with the same name.
-- [ ] A student should only be able to rate a class and a given course once.
+- [x] A student should only be able to rate a class once.
 - [x] Should not be able to register a course with the same name in same instructor account.
 - [x] Should not be able to register a module to a course with the same name twice.
 - [x] Should not be able to add a class to a module with the same name twice.
 - [x] Should not be able to register a module to a specific course with same name twice.
-- [ ] A student can only issue one certificate per course.
+- [x] A student can only issue one certificate per course.
 - [x] A student can only enroll for a particular course once.
 - [x] There should not be repeated tags in a course.